Asser Levy Recreation Center: Indoor facilities

 Inside the Public Baths building are the indoor facilities of the recreation center.
 Because of the composition of the underlying soil, the structure was built on pilings and lacks a basement.
 As originally arranged, the men's spaces were in the north end of the building, while the women's spaces were in the south end.
 There were waiting rooms for the different genders just inside each entrance, with each of these rooms measuring 25 by 50 ft.
 The formerly separate men's and women's waiting rooms have been combined into a single space with a double-height vaulted ceiling.
 The space serves as the modern lobby and contains tables for table tennis and pool.

 Just east of the waiting room, in the center of the bathhouse, is a triple-height natatorium room with an enclosed rectangular swimming pool extending from west to east.
 According to NYC Parks, the pool measures 66 by 26 ft.
 It has a minimum depth of 4 ft at the western end and a maximum depth of 7 ft at the eastern end.
 The pool contains a bronze lion's head fountain at its shallow end and is surrounded by a gutter.
 The surrounding deck, as well as the lowest 10 ft of the perimeter walls, are clad in ceramic tiles.
 There is a balcony on the second floor of the natatorium, overlooking the pool, with smooth brick walls.
 The skylight above the natatorium is supported by large steel girders that rest on stone modillions along each of the western and eastern walls.
 A rear entrance allowed spectators to observe activities in the pool.

 Leading east from each waiting room, flanking the pool, were the shower rooms, which occupy the northern and southern wings of the building.
 All bathers were required to use the showers before entering the swimming pool.
 The structure contained more than 150 shower stalls when it opened.
 The men's shower room measured 42 by 66 ft while the women's shower room measured 25 by 49 ft.
 The shower rooms were also equipped with five tub baths at their opening, to be used by "invalids" or by mothers with small children.
 The shower rooms contained floors, walls, and changing booths made of marble.
 The shower rooms also had separate exits to Avenue A, which allowed bathers to exit without having to return to the waiting room.
-After a 1990 renovation, a multipurpose room, a media lab, and a fitness room was added to the space.
+After a 1990 renovation, a multipurpose room, a media lab, and a fitness room were added to the space.

 The toilets were at the eastern end of each shower room.
 A small annex extends east of the natatorium.
 It originally contained a boiler room on the north and an engine room on the south.
 There were overhead storage rooms to store the coal for the boiler room.